Sherrie Hewson: Personal life

 After studying at RADA, Hewson dated and then lived with fellow student Robert Lindsay.
-The pair became engaged to be married, yet a few days before the wedding, Hewson discovered Lindsay was having an affair and cancelled it.
+The pair became engaged to be married, however a few days before the wedding, Hewson discovered Lindsay was having an affair and called it off.
 Hewson also had one date with Steve McQueen; he urged Hewson to try some seafood which she did not like - after she vomited all over him, Hewson got a taxi home and never saw McQueen again.

 In 1972, Hewson began a live-in relationship with John Rowlands, a banker, but he physically abused her.
 In her autobiography, Hewson detailed how Rowlands would "knock her from one side of the room to the other" while she "cowered in terror".
-Rowlands became both increasingly possessive and jealous of Hewson to the extent that when they went out to a bar, Rowlands followed her into the ladies toilets and started banging on the cubicle doors to get her out.
+Rowlands became increasingly possessive and jealous of Hewson to the extent that when they went out to a bar, Rowlands followed her into the ladies’ toilets and started banging on the cubicle doors to get her out.
 Deciding to end the relationship as it was damaging her mental health, after Rowlands returned to their table, Hewson began making her way out of the bar when Rowlands came up behind her and hit her across the head with a cricket bat.
-The first blow knocked Hewson unconscious yet Rowlands continued to hit her with it until members of the public came to her aid.
+The first blow knocked Hewson unconscious, yet Rowlands continued to hit her with it until members of the public came to her aid.
 Although the police were called, Rowlands avoided trouble claiming it was a domestic argument.
-Although Hewson tried to distance herself from Rowlands, he would follow her around and give her "menacing" phone calls for several years afterwards.
+Although Hewson tried to distance herself from Rowlands, he followed her around and gave her "menacing" phone calls for several years afterwards.

 Hewson married the artist Hector Blamey; their marriage ended in divorce in 1974.
 In May 1983, Hewson married Ken Boyd, whom she had met in 1976, and had a daughter with him in 1984.
-The couple separated in 2001, after he admitted having an affair, and divorced in 2011.
+The couple separated in 2001 after he admitted having an affair, and divorced in 2011.